Bellingham, Washington: Transportation

 Bellingham is bisected by Interstate 5 (I-5), which connects it to Seattle, Vancouver, and Portland, Oregon.
 The city also has three state highways: State Route 11, a scenic byway through the Chuckanut Mountains; State Route 539, which connects to Lynden and the Canadian border; and State Route 542, which travels east to the Mount Baker Ski Area.
 The city's streets were originally named in alphabetical order from the waterfront's never-built Army Street, increasing by one letter per block; several name changes in the early 20th century broke the naming scheme's order.

 The Bellingham International Airport offers scheduled commuter flights to and from Seattle and Friday Harbor, Washington, and regularly scheduled jet service to various West Coast airports via Alaska Airlines, Allegiant Air, and San Juan Airlines, and it was formerly served by Southwest Airlines.
 Alaska Airlines and Allegiant Air used to fly to Hawaii from Bellingham, serving Honolulu, Kahului, and Kona at various times, but this service ceased by 2019.
 The airport is home of the first Air and Marine Operations Center, to assist the US Department of Homeland Security with border surveillance.

+The Port of Bellingham is a government agency, created in 1920, which operates two marinas, port facilities, and the Bellingham International Airport, as well as other facilities around Whatcom County.
+The Port operates 1,663 acres of port land, and owns 90 buildings.

 The Whatcom Transportation Authority (WTA) is the county's public transit agency and operates fixed bus service within Bellingham and its neighboring cities.
 The agency has several hubs, including the downtown station, the Western Washington University campus, and Cordata Station near Bellis Fair Mall, which is served by BoltBus intercity express buses to Seattle and Vancouver.
-Several corridors have frequent service that is branded as "GO Lines", with service every 15 minutes.
+Several corridors have frequent service that is branded as "Go Lines", with service every 15 minutes.
 WTA also offers intercity service to Mount Vernon, connecting with Skagit Transit for onward service to Everett.

 The city's main train station, Fairhaven Station, is served by scheduled Amtrak Cascades service to Vancouver and Seattle twice a day.
 Amtrak also operates one Thruway bus trip to supplement its train service on the corridor.
 The Bellingham Cruise Terminal is adjacent to the Amtrak station and serves as the southern terminus of the Alaska Marine Highway, a state-run ferry for passengers and vehicles.
 The ferries provide service to Ketchikan, Juneau, Prince Rupert, and Haines.
 The terminal is also served by San Juan Cruises, which provides seasonal passenger ferry service to the San Juan Islands and Friday Harbor.